 - Employee compensation

 - Legal requirements

-HR functions should work closely with and coordinate with CCOs in areas relating to:
+HR should work closely with and coordinate with CCOs in areas relating to:

 - The design and implementation of a communications strategy that promotes compliance throughout the entire organization.